louismagowan/data_volunteering/README.md

 I had a lot of time on my hands during the first two lockdowns in the UK.
 I was keen to do some volunteering but also wanted to work on my Python- so data volunteering was a natural step.
 All my projects were co-ordinated by the skills-based volunteering organisation, Catchafire. https://www.catchafire.org/

 For data privacy reasons I have had to anonymise/obfuscate parts of the analysis and code I'm attaching.
+I've also included some comments/sections of commented out code to show my thought process.